fa-alvarez/python-examples/README.md

 punctuation.
 Upper case are considered the same as lower case.
 For example, count_letters("This is a sentence.") should return {'t': 2, 'h': 1, 'i': 2, 's': 3, 'a': 1, 'e': 3, 'n': 2, 'c': 1}.

+### email_list.py
+The email_list function receives a dictionary, which contains domain names as keys, and a list of users as values.
+It returns a list that contains complete email addresses (e.g. diana.prince@gmail.com).